sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>bzip2-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Libraries for applications using bzip2
+Short desc    : Libraries for applications using bzip2
 URL          : http://www.bzip.org/
-Лицензия     : BSD
+License      : BSD
-Описание     :
+Descript     :
              : Libraries for applications using the bzip2 compression format.
 ```